getdock/public-docs/oauth.rst

 Redirect URIs
 -------------
-Only HTTPS addresses are accepted as Redirect URIs.
-This means that native apps are not supported for now. **Exact match** is used during the authentication flow, and it is forbidden to provide URLs containing anything after the fragment identifier.
+Only HTTPS addresses are accepted as Redirect URIs. **Exact match** is used during the authentication flow, and it is forbidden to provide URLs containing anything after the fragment identifier.

 Scopes
 ------
 A ``scope`` is a way to limit a 3rd party app's access to a user's data.
 There are 2 choices.

 Basic Scope (``basic``): This scope will only contain the DOCK user id & ETH address of the contract between the Client and the User.
 The Client can pass this address and ask the ``dock-gateway`` to fetch and decrypt the user data, and in later versions use this address to go and interact with the contract directly in the Ethereum network.
+For authentication you only need 'basic' scope.

 Full Scope (``full``): This scope will share details about the user within the DOCK system with the partner.
 The complete list is specified in a separate file.